Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Generally speaking, a sebaceous cyst will not cause any major health problems, It is characterized by a small pimple filled with sebum.
 It may be sensitive to palpation, but should not be painful.
 Cysts that become inflamed, however, can become red, hot and much more uncomfortable.

-What to do: In these cases, you should not try to rupture or pop the cyst, as it can worsen inflammation.
+How to treat: In these cases, you should not try to rupture or pop the cyst, as it can worsen inflammation.
 See a dermatologist for assessment and treatment, which may involve surgical removal under local anesthesia.
 If signs of infection are present, the doctor may additionally prescribe antibiotics.

 4. Hidradenitis suppurativa